positively-charged/bcc/doc/details.md

 --

-Objects outside of scripts and functions do not need to be declared first before they can be used.
-In the following example, a variable, a constant, and a function are used before they appear:
+A namespace object does not need to be declared before it can be used.
+In the following example, a variable, a constant, and a function are used before they are declared:

 ```
 script "Main" open {